ng-tuan-khanh/android-soundify/README.md

 ## Information
-Soundify is a clone of the famous music streaming app Spotify.
-This app provides the basic functions of a music streaming app, including recommending tracks, searching, viewing collection and artist information, and playing tracks.
+This app is a music streaming app using the Spotify Web APIs.
+Its functions include recommending tracks, searching, viewing collection and artist information, and playing tracks.
 ## Techniques and implementations
 -	The app is developed using the **Kotlin** programming language, and **View-based XML** as its UI framework.
 -	The app architecture follows the structure of hosting multiple fragments in a single activity.